Time and Absence

-Iowa State University provides Faculty and Staff with numerous paid and/or un-paid leave options.
+Iowa State University provides Faculty and Staff with numerous time and absence options.

-Guide for FLSA and Timekeeping Responsibilities / Adoption / Catastrophic Leave* / Converted Sick Leave* / Emergency / Family Medical Leave Information / Funeral / Holidays / Jury Duty and Court Service / Leave of Absence Without Pay / Medical Appointments / Military Leave / Pallbearer/Funeral Attendant / Pregnancy / Severe Weather and Emergency Closings / Sick Leave / Staffing Guidance for University Breaks / Summer Hours Guidance / Vacation*
+Guide for FLSA and Timekeeping Responsibilities / Adoption / Donated Leave for Catastrophic Illness* / Converted Sick Leave* / Emergency / Family Medical Leave Information / Funeral / Holidays / Jury Duty and Court Service / Leave of Absence Without Pay / Medical Appointments / Military Leave / Pallbearer/Funeral Attendant / Pregnancy / Severe Weather and Emergency Closings / Sick Leave / Staffing Guidance for University Breaks / Summer Hours Guidance / Vacation*

 *B-Base (9 month) employees are exempt from catastrophic, converted sick leave and vacation leave.